What to Support

 - The St. George’s Fund provides unrestricted, immediate-use dollars that support the school’s rigorous curriculum, dedicated teachers and wide-ranging extracurricular opportunities.

 - Planned giving provides donors with an opportunity to realize numerous benefits – including valuable tax benefits, augmented income, a diversified investment portfolio, and even the possibility of making a larger gift than would otherwise be possible – and to create a legacy at St. George’s.

 - Friends of the Chapel supports the ongoing restoration and preservation of what many consider the "Heart of the Hilltop".
 Organized in 2009, 546 Founding Friends (alumni, parents, faculty and staff, and other friends of the school) helped to raise over $1.27 million to fund the east wall and altar window project (2008-2010)

 - Capital projects are an investment in the St. George’s experience – both in the new spaces that will shape students’ academic and social experiences, and in the landmark buildings that are so much a part of the St. George’s tradition.

 - Endowment funds provide a reliable source of ongoing support for programs essential to our carrying out the mission of St. George’s.
 The uses of which can be restricted to financial aid, teaching, professional development, the Merck- and Horton Centers and the Global Engagement Program.

-Indeed, the entrance to St. George’s has been a showstopper ever since our founder, the Rev. John Byron Diman, purchased the land here in 1901 and Old School was sited nearly 200 yards off Purgatory Road.
-Now, this summer, we’ll begin a comprehensive renovation project meant to help preserve our grand entrance for the next 120 years.
+The entrance to St. George’s has been a showstopper ever since our founder, the Rev. John Byron Diman, purchased the land here in 1901 and Old School was sited nearly 200 yards off Purgatory Road.
+Now, this summer, with the support of a number of loyal donors, we're beginning a comprehensive renovation project meant to help preserve our grand entrance for the next 120 years.